codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/progressive-delivery.md

 %}

 For the decision on how to promote the canary, you need to examine your application and decide which metrics you consider representative for the health of the application.
-For our example we have a simple query that checks number of successfull calls (i.e. that return HTTP code 200) vs the number of all calls.
+For our example we have a simple query that checks number of successful calls (i.e. that return HTTP code 200) vs the number of all calls.
 Every number below 100% means that the application has calls that return with error.

 {% include image.html
 lightbox="true"